Seemba-Gaming/docs/source/index.html.md

 ![Step 6](/images/screenshots/onesceneconfig.png)

 # Troubleshooting
+## I can't see the accept terms of use and privacy policy text !
+To fix this issue, you need to import the essential ressources of TextMeshPro. in order to this follow these steps.

+<code>Window --> TextMeshPro --> Import TMP Essential Ressources</code>

-If any questions please feel free to reach us on support@seemba.com
+If any other questions please feel free to reach us on support@seemba.com
 [//]: # "<span style="color:#F3F7F9"> you won't have any unless you're dumb </span>"
 # Advanced Integration
 ## Deep Linking